jo-hoe/traitor-roulette/article/Traitors Roulette.md

 | II    | $132,000          | $64,000 | $128,000  | $196,000         | here we guess the correct color |
 | III   | $196,000           | $4,000   | $8,000                                | $204,000          | |

 Something similar is going on with the spike at ~98.6%.
-We will first bet the whole stack around that value during the initial round.
+We will first bet the whole stake around that value during the initial round.
 This allows us to win the maximum amount in the game possible by hitting a T-tile and stopping instantly after the first round.

 This solution does not manage the risk of going bust.
 We also did not yet explore the benefits of setting the betting size to different values between rounds.
 To tackle this, we will look into another solution.